 This course presents the fundamentals of marine propulsion systems in which the overall needs of ship board powering are described, followed by a detailed discussion of steam, diesel, gas-turbine, and nuclear-powered prime movers.
 Students gain an understanding of the components and their function in each of these types of propulsion.
 A lab component of the course requires the students, in small groups, to run a steam plant in the marine engineering lab and to disassemble and reassemble a small diesel engine.
 The course begins the marine engineering program and provides background to students for their sophomore sea term.
 Two hours per week in the second semester.

-This course builds on the Introduction to Marine Engineering Systems course and presents the fundamentals of auxiliary shipboard systems and components.
-Auxiliary systems presented include fuel, compressed air, bilge and ballast, cooling water, sanitary and sewage, HVAC and refrigeration, and electrical.
-Components discussed include pumps, compressors, valves and piping, heat exchangers, purifiers, steering machinery, deck machinery, distilling plants, sewage plants, and refrigeration plants.
+This course builds on the Introduction to Marine Engineering Systems (ME1) course and presents the fundamentals of system components and the auxiliary shipboard systems that these components produce.
+Components discussed include pumps, fans and blowers, compressors, valves and piping, heat exchangers, and purifiers.
+Auxiliary systems presented include fuel, compressed air, bilge and ballast, potable and cooling water, sanitary and sewage, HVAC and refrigeration, hydraulics, steering machinery, deck machinery, and safety systems.
 The course includes hands-on experiences and field trips to visit ships and other marine facilities.
-The course includes additional preparations for the sophomore sea term.
-Two hours of class and two hours of lab per week in the first semester.
+To help students prepare for their sophomore sea term, the course also includes information on basic shipboard first aid, firefighting, lifesaving, personal safety, and life at sea.

 This course involves the design of specific machine elements such as shafts, gears, couplings, clutches, brakes, screw fasteners, and bolted joints.
 It applies the theory from the Strength of Materials course to practical problems in machine design.
 In addition, dynamic and fatigue stress analysis are introduced.
 Marine examples are used for the various elements, such as marine gearing and shafting.
 Three hours per week in the second semester.